kpdecker/jsdiff/README.md

 * `Diff.convertChangesToXML(changes)` - converts a list of change objects to a serialized XML format

-* `Diff.convertChangesToDMP(changes` - converts a list of change objects to the format returned by Google's [diff-match-patch](https://github.com/google/diff-match-patch) library
+* `Diff.convertChangesToDMP(changes)` - converts a list of change objects to the format returned by Google's [diff-match-patch](https://github.com/google/diff-match-patch) library

-All methods above which accept the optional `callback` method will run in sync mode when that parameter is omitted and in async mode when supplied.
-This allows for larger diffs without blocking the event loop.
-This may be passed either directly as the final parameter or as the `callback` field in the `options` object.
+#### Universal `options`

+Certain options can be provided in the `options` object of *any* method that calculates a diff:

+* `callback`: if provided, the diff will be computed in async mode to avoid blocking the event loop while the diff is calculated.
+The value of the `callback` option should be a function and will be passed the result of the diff as its second argument.
+The first argument will always be undefined.
+Only works with functions that return change objects, like `diffLines`, not those that return patches, like `structuredPatch` or `createPatch`.

+  (Note that if the ONLY option you want to provide is a callback, you can pass the callback function directly as the `options` parameter instead of passing an object with a `callback` property.)
+* `maxEditLength`: a number specifying the maximum edit distance to consider between the old and new texts.
+If the edit distance is higher than this, jsdiff will return `undefined` instead of a diff.
+You can use this to limit the computational cost of diffing large, very different texts by giving up earlier.
+Works for functions that return change objects and also for `structuredPatch`, but not other patch-generation functions.

 ### Defining custom diffing behaviors